Shreeadithan/Chatbot/README.md

 - RAGnarok is ideal for professionals, researchers, students, and teams who regularly work with large volumes of information across multiple formats.
 - What makes RAGnarok unique is its seamless combination of multi-format document ingestion, semantic search, chat message history, and advanced language models—delivering trustworthy, context-aware answers grounded in your own data, without the need for retraining or manual indexing.
 - Its persistent chat history allows users to maintain context across conversations, revisit previous queries, and build on earlier discussions for a more natural and productive user experience.
 With its user-friendly interface and flexible deployment options, RAGnarok transforms the way you access and utilize your knowledge base.
+- This RAG chatbot was developed as a submission for the Mando hackathon, which encourages innovative AI solutions for enterprise productivity and support.
+- The chatbot aligns with Mando’s mission to empower enterprise software users—such as admins and IT professionals—by enabling instant, AI-powered access to information across diverse document types.

 ## WHAT IS RAG?
 Retrieval-Augmented Generation (RAG) is the process of optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response. **Large Language Models (LLMs)** are trained on vast volumes of data and use billions of parameters to generate original output for tasks like answering questions, translating languages, and completing sentences